Saibot393/notebook/README.md

 Multiple types of notes are available:

 - #### Text notes:
-  A simple note that allows you share small texts
+  A simple note that allows you to share small texts

   ![imag](https://i.imgur.com/EaVAY9F.jpg)